 Since 2016, according to figures released by the Georgian Wine Association, Georgian wine exports to China grew by 98% to achieve a result of 5.3 million bottles, which is the highest growth rate among all the countries importing wines from Georgia.

-People tend to think that Chinese people prefer semi-sweet and sweet wines, when in fact Chinese people have a preference for red dry wine, that is why the demand for Saperavi wine is higher than another type of wine.
-Of course, Chinese customers preferences vary also depending on the region, indeed there are provinces where Kindzmarauli wine is preferred, in the western part of China the favorite is semi-sweet, in Southern and Central China, in big cities like Shanghai, Beijing, Guangzhou they tend to prefer dry red wine.
+People tend to think that Chinese people prefer semi-sweet and sweet wines, when in fact Chinese people have a preference for red dry wine, which is why the demand for Saperavi wine is higher than other types of wine.
+Of course, Chinese customer’s preferences vary also depending on the region, indeed there are provinces where Kindzmarauli wine is preferred, in the western part of China the favorite is semi-sweet, in Southern and Central China, in big cities like Shanghai, Beijing, Guangzhou they tend to prefer dry red wine.